RUNNING FOR HAMILTON CITY COUNCIL - EAST WARD

 - Make building standards clear and easily accessible with info-graphics and YouTube videos.
 Work with property managers, real estate agents and landlords to ensure standards and regulations are clear.

-- Work with central government towards the goal of ending long-term homelessness.
+- Support the great work done by The People’s Project (TPP), and work with central government’s Housing First programme towards the goal of ending long-term homelessness.

 Considering 59% of those over 65 are disabled and that this population group is going to grow from 15% to 30% of the population in the next 50 years, we need to address accessibility with urgency.
 With the population of New Zealanders over 65 increasing, there will also be an increase in disabled people travelling which is a significant economy Hamilton should compete to capture.